buttercutter/RSMT-Realtime-Stylized-Motion-Transition/ReadMe.md

-- # RSMT Model README
+# RSMT Model README

 Welcome to the official repository for the paper "RSMT: Real-time Stylized Motion Transition for Characters".
 This repository's code framework is similar to the paper "Real-time Controllable Motion Transition for Characters," which is a state-of-the-art method in the field of real-time and offline transition motion generation.
 If you wish to reproduce the paper, you can start from this repository.

+## Documentation

+For detailed documentation, please refer to the [`docs/`](docs/) directory:

+- [Installation Guide](docs/installation.md): How to set up the RSMT environment
+- [Dataset Preparation](docs/dataset_preparation.md): How to prepare the 100STYLE dataset for training
+- [Training Pipeline](docs/training_pipeline.md): Complete pipeline for training the RSMT model
+- [Inference Guide](docs/inference_guide.md): How to use the trained model for generating transitions
+- [Model Architecture](docs/model_architecture.md): Technical details of the RSMT model architecture
+- [Troubleshooting](docs/troubleshooting.md): Common issues and their solutions

 ## Overview

 Our RSMT model is based on the 100STYLE dataset with the phase, which can be obtained by the trained phase manifold.
 You can download the 100STYLE dataset from https://www.ianxmason.com/100style/.
 The downloaded file should be set in `MotionData/100STYLE`.
 Before training our RSMT model, we show how to preprocess the 100STYLE dataset, then train the phase manifold, generate the phase vectors for all motion sequences, and lastly train the RSMT model, which consists of two components: a manifold and a sampler.

   ## Dataset Preprocessing